ericstaud/finalproject/README.md

 ## Fly game
 A character will fly in the sky and try to avoid objects by moving up or down

+## Final Idea - Gem Catcher
+User will try to avoid items on a path, as of right now circles, and try to retrieve gems.

+Currently having issues making the rectanlge relocate when it intersects with the circle.